nhsconnect/gpconnect/pages/integration/integration_spine_security_proxy.md

 {% include sds_ssp_warning.html %}

-As an example, to request a patient's structured record, the following URL would be constructured (HTTP headers and payload are not included):
+As an example, to request a patient's structured record, the following URL would be constructed (HTTP headers and payload are not included):

 ```http
 POST https://testspineproxy.nhs.uk/https://pcs.thirdparty.nhs.uk/T99999/STU3/1/Patient/$gpc.getstructuredrecord